Sunshine Blogger Award – Interview and Nominees

 6. What challenges do you face with writing/blogging?

 We question fairly often whether or not what we are doing is a good idea, are we serving our intended purpose.
-The main reason we question what we are doing is because the topics we are speaking about are not very common and can be seen as conversation stoppers.
+The main reason we question what we are doing is that the topics we are speaking about are not very common and can be seen as conversation stoppers.
 This was another reason why we created the blog, have a space where the information is there, and we can direct people to it, rather than possibly talking about matters of the blog in a social situation that might not be appropriate.

 A worry we sometimes have is what if we run out of ideas, what will we do then, thankfully the ideas keep on flowing and coming to us.
-Our topics are inspired by feedback and comments, follow ups if a topic is particularly popular, or simply an idea can stem from watching something on tv, or a conversation had.
+Our topics are inspired by feedback and comments, follow-ups if a topic is particularly popular, or simply an idea can stem from watching something on tv, or a conversation had.
 It triggers a memory and a new topic is born.

 Quite the same as this nomination we are so happy to have been given, had this not happened, it would not have been a topic.
 We did not plan for it to be a topic, but as we are grateful for it, we would like to share this, and so, as an example of what we have been saying, we have a new topic that had not been anticipated or planned for.